department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 - Do Not Disturb ON so no notifications
 - Make sure everyone is muted except moderator (me) and the participant
 - Mute your Slack notifications
+- Check you are logged out of Zoom on your phone
-- Have Zoom meeting ID handy for phone join later in session
+- Have the Zoom meeting ID handy for phone join later in session (it can be found in the cal invite!)
-- Have link to prototype handy for phone join later in session
+- Have link to [prototype](https://www.figma.com/proto/8vobVoSl1UqLnXsni3rcvO/Login.gov-Adoption%3A-Design-Flows?node-id=1375-5590&scaling=scale-down&page-id=944%3A3979) handy for phone join later in session

 ## Starting the Session | 5 minutes